Slavery and Human Trafficking Statement 2024

 We undertake targeted training on modern slavery and in related areas, such as safeguarding.

-Our annual modern slavery statements are reviewed and approved by our Executive Director of Corporate Governance, the University Executive Board, Audit and Quality Committee and our Board of Governors each year.
+Our annual modern slavery statements are reviewed and approved by our Executive Director of Corporate Governance, the University Executive Board, Audit and Risk Committee and our Board of Governors each year.
 Issues arising in-year are escalated appropriately.

 Activities over the last 12 months